An innovative border management capability

 How the solution works

-I-Checkit enables carriers to submit travel document information for screening against INTERPOL’s database of stolen and lost travel documents.
+I-Checkit enables carriers and financial institutions to submit customer identity documents information for screening against SLTD database (travel and identity documents) and documents associated with Red Notices.
 The data screened does not include names of individuals.

 A database match triggers an instant alert so the situation can be investigated.
-Notifications are sent to the INTERPOL General Secretariat’s Command and Coordination Centre, INTERPOL National Central Bureaus in the countries concerned, and other relevant national law enforcement entities and, in some cases, the carrier’s security teams to enable them to carry out a secondary check of the document in question at the boarding gate.
+Notifications are sent to INTERPOL’s General Secretariat and to National Central Bureaus in the countries concerned, and other relevant national law enforcement entities.
+In some cases, the companies’ security teams can also receive the notification so they can carry out a secondary check of the document in question at the boarding gate (for aviation and maritime) or further scrutinize the account opening during onboarding process.